DevMyungyun/ansible-api-server/README.md

-# Automation by ITMSG
+# Ansible RESTful API Server

-This is API web server with Ansible.
+This is RESTful API web server with Ansible.

 ## Getting Started